Toranktto/bsd-plotutils/README.md

 ## Building from source

-You need POSIX-compatible shell and libraries, CMake >= 3.24 and a C compiler (Clang is preferred) which supports both ANSI C and old K&R code.
+You need POSIX-compatible shell and libraries, CMake >= 3.24 and a C compiler (Clang is preferred) with C23 support.

 ```
 $ ./build.sh -dsp